IvAnastasia/CodeFixAgent/README.md

 An LLM-based agent that uses uncertainty estimation to selectively apply code fixes, applying only changes the model is confident about.

-## Research Motivation
+## Motivation

-Uncertainty-based methods are widely used in robotics for safe action selection (e.g., KnowNo, conformal prediction methods).
-The principle is to formulate the next robot task as a Multiple Choice Question Answering (MCQA) problem over possible actions and assign probabilities to each option using model logits (as in KnowNo, LAP, or more stable options like LofreeCP).
-Conformal Prediction (CP) is then applied: if only one option remains after CP, the robot executes the action; otherwise, it asks for help.
+In robotics, researchers use uncertainty to help robots decide when to act and when to ask for help.
+The basic approach (Ren et al., 2023; Quach et al., 2024) works like this:
+1. Frame the robot's next action as a multiple choice question answering task (options A, B etc.)
+2. Use the model's logits to assign probabilities to each option
+3. Apply Conformal Prediction (Vovk et al., 1999; Angelopoulos & Bates, 2021) to filter uncertain actions
+4. If only one option remains, do it; otherwise, ask a human for help

+This is useful for safety-critical applications where you don't want the robot doing something it's not sure about.

-Recent studies (AmbiK, Ivanova et al. 2025) have shown that since LLM logits are often miscalibrated, sometimes the simplest binary approach outperforms complex CP-based methods.
+Recent studies (Guo et al. 2017, Ivanova et al. 2025) have shown that since LLM logits are often miscalibrated, sometimes the simplest binary approach outperforms complex CP-based methods.
 This suggests that labeling each option as "certain" or "uncertain" may be informative.

-In the context of code fixing (unlike robot actions), multiple options from MCQA may be possible simultaneously—we can apply multiple fixes if the model is certain about them.
+In the context of code fixing (unlike robot actions), multiple options from MCQA may be possible simultaneously.
+We apply multiple fixes if the model is certain about them.

+Note on ReAct (Yao et al., 2023) approach:

+ReAct is the agent architecture where the model iteratively reasons and acts.
+However, recent work like AutoGuide (Hu et al., 2024) has shown that ReAct is often outperformed by simpler approaches.
+ReAct's interleaved reasoning can actually hurt performance because the model gets distracted by its own reasoning traces or early reasoning mistakes propagate through iterations.
+So if I had more resources I would actually so something AutoGuide-style - using offline experience to compare trajectories and propose high-level guidelines for the similar situations (similar context (envireonment) state for robots, similar code problem type is our case).

 ## Approach